LAMisanoob/LAMs-Tutorials/README.md

 - Standardisation of "hardware"; if working in team.
 - Snapshots of current state; reverse mistakes.

-## LINUX
+## GNU/LINUX

-Unix-like operating system, with an awesome history.
-Philsophy of free software; not as in costing nothing, though it often does, but as in freedom of choice, opensource.
-Many things run on Linux; many servers and therefore the internet, smartphones (android), personal computers (many use Linux, and OSx is a varient of BSD, a proprietary version of Unix).
+Unix-like OS, with an awesome history.
+Free software philosophy; not as in costing nothing, though it often does, but as in freedom of choice, opensource.
+An ever increasing amount of things run on Linux; supercomputers, servers and therefore the internet, smartphones (android), personal computers (many use Linux, and OSx is a varient of BSD, a proprietary version of Unix).

 Linux can be broken down into many parts.